 But while the cypherpunks dropped off the radar for a couple of decades, they still produced things like BitTorrent, The Onion Router network (aka Tor, or the darknet), I2P (another darknet), a variety of digital cash systems, privacy systems (including the first commercial VPNs), and even commercial tools like digital escrows and dispute resolution.

 The two big cypherpunk creations, everyone knows: WikiLeaks and Bitcoin.
-I’ve explained WikiLeaks before and we have a report on Bitcoin, so I’ll leave those aside for today.
-But suffice it to say that a cypherpunk world has been building for some time and may form much further in the years ahead.
+I’ve explained WikiLeaks and mentioned Bitcoin numerous times, so I’ll leave those aside for today.
+Suffice it to say that a cypherpunk world has been building for some time and will form further in the years ahead.

 Is That a Good Thing?